Excerpted from Green Hedges, The First Sixty Years by Sherry Dart

 Fifty years later, with Green Hedges expanded and established in Vienna, Frances expressed her guiding sentiments.
 “One of our operating principles, perhaps the main one, may be called the enjoyment of learning,” she said.
 “Living next door to the school, as we do, we have had the pleasure each morning of seeing the children running, skipping or dancing on their way into the school buildings.
 Many of them are early each day; they’re in no hurry, just happy and eager.
 It is our endeavor to encourage and develop this spirit in each student so that he or she will approach the tasks and problems of life with the same eagerness.”

-Today, parents and community leaders serve on the Board of Trustees, and the school enrolls approximately 190 students.
+Today, parents and community leaders serve on the Board of Trustees, and the school enrolls no more than 190 students.

 The school has flourished under the leadership of six subsequent Heads of School: Charles A. Wright, Mrs. Kathleen Battaglia, Mr. George Schumacher, Mr. Scott Votey, Mr. Frederick W. Williams and Mr. Robert E. Gregg, III.

 The dedicated efforts of a school’s leader must embrace the institution’s core values and facilitate the creation and preservation of an environment where young children comfortably grow intellectually, emotionally, physically and spiritually.
 A truly sustainable school setting is one in which children and adults learn together as they enthusiastically pursue their thoughts and inspirations.

 In the winter of 2019, Jennifer P. Bohnen was appointed the eighth Head of School at Green Hedges.
 She officially began her tenure on July 1, 20019.